nf-core/atacseq/docs/usage.md

 ### `--saveReference`
 Supply this parameter to save any generated reference genome files such as the BWA index to your results folder.
 These can then be used for future pipeline runs, reducing processing times.

+### `--igenomesIgnore`
+Do not load `igenomes.config` when running the pipeline.
+You may choose this option if you observe clashes between custom parameters and those supplied in `igenomes.config`.

 ## Adapter trimming
 The pipeline accepts a number of parameters to change how the trimming is done, according to your data type.
 You can specify custom trimming parameters as follows: